 § 1903.
 Same; discharge upon payment of funeral expenses; residue

-(c) If a discharge is given under this section, any assets distributed by the executor or administrator shall be subject to claims later established, and sections 1202 and 1203 of this title shall apply, but the executors or administrators shall not be liable to distributees for losses to them when required to reimburse creditors.
+(c) If a discharge is given under this section, any assets distributed by the fiduciary shall be subject to claims later established, and sections 1202 and 1203 of this title shall apply, but the executors or administrators shall not be liable to distributees for losses to them when required to reimburse creditors.
+Each distributee shall have a duty of proportionate contribution for any claims brought against one or more other distributees, not to exceed the amount received by the distributee from the estate.
 (Added 1975, No. 240 (Adj.
 Sess.), § 10; amended 1981, No. 150 (Adj.
 Sess.), § 2; 2009, No. 75 (Adj.
-Sess.), § 3.)
+Sess.), § 3; 2019, No. 36, § 1.)